Brand Health Tracking: Your Competitive Edge in a Shifting Market

 • Sentiment: Do people feel positively, negatively, or neutrally when they talk about your brand?

-• Wasted spend: Campaigns run, budgets get used, but nobody can prove whether they moved the needle on perception or loyalty.
+• Wasted spend: Running campaigns without proving they moved the needle on perception or loyalty.

 Forrester’s 2025 Total Experience study shows that many brands are already failing to deliver on their brand promise.
 In industries like health insurance, declining customer experience and brand experience scores reveal that perception gaps appear well before revenue takes a hit.

-Brand health tracking isn’t about reporting for reporting’s sake.
-It’s about protecting your marketing investment and staying ahead of change.
+Brand health tracking is ultimately about protecting your marketing investment and staying ahead of shifts your competitors will see before you do.

 • Flexibility: running both quick ad-hoc studies and deep quarterly trackers across seven markets.